 Cyber Monday & Employee Productivity Issues

 Online shopping in the workplace is having an increasing effect on productivity costing the UK economy millions of pounds in lost working hours.
-Amazon reported their best ever shopping day in its entire history on Cyber Monday 2018, so with online sales set to continue to grow the problem of employees shopping during working hours is only going to get worse.
+With the continued growth of online sales, the problem of employees shopping during working hours is only going to get worse.

 Clear communication about company policies relating to online shopping is crucial, as there’s a good chance that when you’re not looking some staff members may not be able to resist the chance to bag a bargain.
 To combat this, we recommend putting the following procedures in place:

 - Advise all employees that work time should be treated as such and that online shopping during working hours is potentially a breach of your IT policy, and may be seen as workplace misconduct or unacceptable behaviour.

 - Have a robust policy in place to protect the business.
 Purchasing items online means it’s likely that spam levels will increase, and with it the danger of computer viruses.
 State clearly that if they want to shop online, not to do it using company email addresses or work computers.

 - Advise employees whether they can use their breaks to shop online from their personal phone or computer.